soroush/graphicsmagick/www/INSTALL-unix.rst

   `gperftools <https://github.com/gperftools/gperftools>`_ has been observed to perform far better than the default GNU libc memory allocator for multi-threaded use, and also for single-threaded use.
-  Overall performance improvements of up to a factor of two are observed for some algorithms (even with just 12 cores) and it is expected that the improvements will become much more apparent with larger numbers of cores (e.g. 64 cores).
+  Overall benchmark performance improvements of up to a factor of two are observed for some algorithms (even with just 12 cores) and it is expected that the improvements will become much more apparent with larger numbers of cores (e.g. 64 cores).
 Using tcmalloc may improve performance dramatically for some work-loads on modern multi-core